RajahLone/gifenc.ldg/README.md

 Used by:

 * P2SM to save images in GIF format.
+* MAKE_MAP to slice large GIF into tiles and map array.

 Other programs can use it, please read these sources and P2SM GFA source.